NEU-DS-4200-F20-Staff/Assignment--D3_Event_Handling/README.md

 # Aim of the assignment

 Using events is critical for implementing interactive visualizations using D3.
-In this assignment you will learn how to handle and create new events with D3.
+In this assignment you will learn how to handle and create new events with `d3-dispatch`.
+(This is particularly important for the upcoming brushing & linking assignment.)
 You will not have to create any new chart, you will just demonstrate your understanding of how events work.

 # Instructions